theriftlab/immanuel-python/docs/5-calculations.md

 ## Dignity Scores

 The planets all feature diginity scores based on [Astro Gold's scoring system](https://www.astrogold.io/AG-MacOS-Help/essential_dignities.html).
-Dignities and their scores can all be customised quite heavily via Immanuel's [settings](6-settings.md#rulerships), however; various rulership, triplicity, and term tables are available, and the actual scores and some of the dignity calculations can also be modified.
+Dignities and their scores can all be customized quite heavily via Immanuel's [settings](6-settings.md#rulerships), however; various rulership, triplicity, and term tables are available, and the actual scores and some of the dignity calculations can also be modified.

 ---